-The trial showed to have a "substantial The fourth trial was a "study supporter The Centre for Vocational Education Research has published three pieces of research and has over 20 ongoing projects to show for the £3 million government grant it received in May 2015.
-Zhi Soon Vocational research The centre's paper on post-16 choices gained the most interest after being published in July last year, according to its director Dr Sandra McNally.
+Vocational research The Centre for Vocational Education Research has published three pieces of research and has over 20 ongoing projects to show for the £3 million government grant it received in May The centre's paper on post-16 choices gained the most interest after being published in July last year, according to its director Dr Sandra McNally.
 Researchers found that the majority of students "do not undertake academic qualifications in the post-compulsory phase of their education", but that there was no single vocational pathway that is "as well-trodden" as A-levels.
-Another paper by CVER was on labour market returns to vocational qualifications, published in October last vear.
+Another paper by CVER was on labour market returns to vocational qualifications, published in October last year.
 The base results showed that the estimated returns differ by type of qualification, and by level.
-The report said: "Not surprisingly, the estimated returns are higher for higherlevel qualifications.
+The report said: "Not surprisingly, the estimated returns are higher for higher-level qualifications.
 "Within levels, the returns are typically highest for BTEC qualifications, and lowest for NVQ qualifications."
 Its most recent report was published last month and was an analysis of the evolution of the number of learners in FE from 2004 to 2014.
 It showed that the sector has lost more than 1.5 million learners over the last 10 years, with most of this decline occurring between 2005 and 2007.
 More than 20 other projects are currently in the pipeline at CVER, with a literature review of evaluation studies about post-16 remedial education, and "detailed descriptive analysis" of young people in vocational education "below level two" and their later trajectory in education, waiting in the wings for the coming months.
-Dr McNally said it was too early to "expect our academic research centre to have a big impact on policy within the time we have been up and running, but we hope to do so once all reports are published".
-Search Subscribe to our mailing list Email Addres Subscribe Categories 013 navigating your apprenticeship opportunity.
+Dr McNally said it was too early to "expect our academic research centre to have a big impact on policy within the time we have been up and running, but we hope to do so once all reports are published". ncfe.